What is happening?

 UQ-wide rollout in Semester 1 2026

-The updated Turnitin tool will become the default version for all courses from 27 January 2026.
+The updated Turnitin tool will become the default version for all Semester 1 2026 courses from 27 January 2026.

-Assignments that were created using the previous version will remain accessible for submission and marking to ensure continuity during the transition.
+Summer Semester 2025 assignments that were created using Turnitin Classic, the previous version will remain accessible for submission and marking to ensure continuity during the transition.

 What support is available?